 And, even for a woman who has made a successful – though congenitally conflicted – career of playing the imperious victim, this goes too far.
 Everyone in America knows about the horrors of plantation life.
 Therefore, what Hillary said was politically self-indulgent, historically ignorant and, ultimately, racially offensive!

 When challenged, however, she refused to countenance that her remarks were even remotely inappropriate.
-And this arrogance alone demonstrates the insidious entitlement white liberals have been granted - by politically compromised black leaders – to make all kinds of racial jibes with impunity; so long as they play their race card, ostensibly, in the interest of the Democratic Party.
+And this arrogance alone demonstrates the insidious entitlement white liberals have been granted – by politically compromised black leaders – to make all kinds of racial jibes with impunity; so long as those White liberals are celebrated supporters/members of the Democratic Party.

 And, in this case, it only added insult to the racial offense that Hillary made these remarks in the front of an “Amen” crowd at a black church in Harlem – where she “came back home” like a proverbial prodigal daughter.
 But, as Sen. Ted Kennedy – who recently referred to a Republican black female judge as an ape – can attest, white liberals will never pay a political price for insulting blacks – who either don’t realise they are being insulted or don’t care or both….